$40.55-$50.23 hourly / $7,028.38-$8,706.94 monthly / $84,340.56-$104,483.28 annual

 An Insurance Claims Specialist performs a variety of professional-level staff work related to the administration of the District’s insurance claims program.

-General supervision is received from a classified manager or administrator.
-Functional supervision may be exercised over assigned lower-level technical and clerical staff.
+General supervision is received from a classified supervisor or administrator.
+Functional supervision may be exercised over assigned technical and clerical staff.

 Knowledge of: